Azure/missionlz-edge/src/bicep/README.md

 identitySubnetAddressPrefix | 10.92.0.0/24 | The CIDR Subnet Address Prefix for the default Identity subnet.
 It must be in the Identity Virtual Network space sharedServicesVirtualNetworkAddressPrefix | 10.93.0.0/16 | The CIDR Virtual Network Address Prefix for the Shared Services Virtual Network sharedServicesSubnetAddressPrefix | 10.93.0.0/24 | The CIDR Subnet Address Prefix for the default Shared Services subnet.
-It must be in the Shared Services Virtual Network space f5VmAuthenticationType | password | Allowed values are {password, sshPublicKey} with a minimum length of 14 characters f5VmAdminUsername | f5admin | Administrator account on the F5 NVAs that get deployed f5VmSize | Standard_DS3_v2 | The size of the F5 firewall appliance.
+It must be in the Shared Services Virtual Network space f5VmAuthenticationType | sshPublicKey | Allowed values are {password, sshPublicKey} with a minimum length of 14 characters f5VmAdminUsername | f5admin | Administrator account on the F5 NVAs that get deployed f5VmSize | Standard_DS3_v2 | The size of the F5 firewall appliance.
 It defaults to "Standard_DS3_v2"